jallanxjallan/onemanairforce/adaptation/synopsis.md

 domestic helper and credits her boss as the inspiration to pursue an artistic career herself.
 Regina reveals that Victor and Emeria had been lovers.
-When Julia confronts Victor with this information, he confesses that he actually had defected to the Republicans on the promise that Emeria would join him, but he had not seen her again.
-Julia eventually tracks down Emeria to a village near Jogjakarta, where she teaches art to children.
-After independence, Emeria had been granted a \"colonial guilt\" scholarship to study in the Netherlands, and subsequently married and settled there, returning to Indonesia after her husband\'s death a few years previously.
-Emeria regrets attempting to use Victor to obtain information about Spoor and his plans, but in war you do what you must.
+When Julia confronts Victor with this information, he confesses that he actually had defected to the Republican guerilla forces on the promise that Emeria would join him, but he had not seen her again.
+Julia tracks down Emeria to a village near Jogjakarta, where she teaches art to children.
+After independence, Emeria had been granted a \"colonial guilt\" scholarship to study in the Netherlands for a year, but had met and married a Dutch academic and settled there.
+She only returned to Indonesia after her husband\'s death a few years previously.
+Emeria regrets her decision to abandon Indonesia, but had been drawn to the promise of a stimulating life in Europe as an artist and the wife of a prominent college professor.

 # Raid on Karangendah

 In December 1988, Julia finds a photograph of RI-002 guarded by a Dutch soldier.
 Based on the surrounding landscape, Muharto believes the airstrip to be Karangendah.
-Cameron flies to Palembang to confirm this theory, but is denied access to the base, no an Army tank training ground.
-Cameron enlists the help of Anwar Congo, a local preman leader, to sneak into the base and take photographs.
-Later, Anwar reveals that he had organized the clandestine shipment of guns purchased with gold bullion by KNIL officers to Bukittinggi.
+Cameron flies to Palembang to confirm this theory, but is denied access to the base, now an Army tank-training ground.
+Sanyoto arranges for Cameron to meet Anwar Congo, a local preman who he had used to fix problems.
+Anwar helps Cameron sneak into the base and take photographs.
+Later, Anwar reveals that he had organized the clandestine shipment of guns purchased with gold bullion by KNIL officers to Bukittinggi, confirming the conclusion Julia reached through her own research.

 # Cameron deported

 Cameron returns to Jakarta, but Julia and her father are waiting at his rooming house.
 Colonel Eddy informs Cameron that he had been spotted at Karangendah, and will shortly be identified.
 Eddy gives Cameron a ticket for a flight to the United States leaving in a few hours.
-At the airport, Cameron offers to send for Julia and marry her, but Julia says she would prefer to take her post-graduated degree in Indonesia.
+At the airport, Cameron offers to send for Julia and marry her, but Julia says she would prefer to take her post-graduate degree in Indonesia.